 2. How do you locate the correct grave?
 Most of the time, we can make use of the data from Estonian Cemetery Portal.
 In cemeteries, of which there are no digital maps, we will find the right grave based on instructions from the client.
 Add your instructions for finding the grave in the comments field under the service description.
 It suffices to describe near-by objects (e.g. gate, well etc.) and give an approximate distance from them.

-3. How to make the choice between S, M, and L sizes, if I do not know the size of the plot?
-We have divided plots into three size categories – S (up to 4 m²), M (up to 8 m²) and L (more than 8 m²).
+3. How to make the choice between S, M, L and XL sizes, if I do not know the size of the plot?
+We have divided plots into four size categories – S (up to 4 m²), M (up to 9 m²), L (up to 15 m²) and XL (over 15 m²).
 Choose the size that seems the most probable.
 If you accidentally chose a smaller or larger size, we will let you know after our visit.
 This way, you can make the correct choice next time.
-The usual measurements are 1.25 m × 2.5 m (for 1 person), 2.5 × 2.5 m (for 2 persons), 3.75 × 2.5 m (for 3 persons) etc. According to our estimate, S is a plot for one person, M for two or three persons, and all the rest are size L.
+The usual measurements are 1.25 m × 2.5 m (for 1 person), 2.5 × 2.5 m (for 2 persons), 3.75 × 2.5 m (for 3 persons) etc. According to our estimate, S is a plot for one person, M for two or three persons, L for four or five persons and all the rest are size XL.

 4. Where does your name come from?
 We chose the name, wishing to refer to the word “gratitude” in English.
 We are grateful to our ancestors and close ones and wish to remember them.
 We chose a name with an English reference because we also wish to provide services in a number of other countries besides Estonia in the future.

 5. Where will you place the candles, if there are four people buried on the plot but the service request only mentions one grave?
 We will place the candles in front of the headstone of the person mentioned in the service request, unless you have specified a different arrangement in the comments.